andrewheiss/Dissertation/Writing/3_ingo_survey/ingo_survey.md

 [^18]:	To count as a valid partial response, a responded had to answer at least 20 questions in the survey, and at least 6 had to come from the section asking about the organization's work in a specific country.

+[^19]:	Of the organizations in the master database with a known headquarters location, roughly 2.5% of Asian NGOs and 3% of African NGOs responded, in contrast to nearly 6% of both European and American NGOs.
+The difference between these proportions is highly significant (P(∆ \> 0 ≈ 1)).

-[^19]:	For technical details on how the invitation was sent and designed, see [notebook.andrewheiss.com/project/diss-ingos-in-autocracies/survey-technical-details/](https://notebook.andrewheiss.com/project/diss-ingos-in-autocracies/survey-technical-details/).
+[^20]:	For technical details on how the invitation was sent and designed, see [notebook.andrewheiss.com/project/diss-ingos-in-autocracies/survey-technical-details/](https://notebook.andrewheiss.com/project/diss-ingos-in-autocracies/survey-technical-details/).

-[^20]:	I use Stan [@stan] through R [@rstan; @r-project] to generate 4 MCMC chains with 2,000 iterations in each chain, 1,000 of which are used for warmup.
+[^21]:	I use Stan [@stan] through R [@rstan; @r-project] to generate 4 MCMC chains with 2,000 iterations in each chain, 1,000 of which are used for warmup.
 All chains converge; I assess convergence with visual inspection, and diagnostic plots are included the dissertation appendix.

 	I use the medians of the simulated values from the MCMC samples as coefficient estimates, and use the 2.5% and 97.5% quantiles as lower and upper limits for 95% credible intervals.
 Finally, I declare an effect statistically significant if the posterior probability of being different from zero is larger than 0.99.